wqhuang-ustc/HA-elasticsearch/README.md

 ```
 ## Launch Kibana to visualize and manage the Elasticsearch cluster

-Kibana is an free and open frontend application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.
+Kibana is a free and open frontend application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.
 Commonly known as the charting tool for the Elastic Stack.
 Kibana also acts as the user interface for monitoring, managing, and securing an Elastic Stack cluster

-To deploy an Kibana instance for our ES cluster:
+To deploy a Kibana instance for our ES cluster:
 ```
 kubectl apply -f elk7.12/kibana.yaml
 ```
 I change the default service type from "ClusterIP" to "NodePort" to expose the Kibana service outside the cluster.
-Otherwise, you need to use port-forward to be able to visit the kibana instance from your local browser via `https://localhost:5601`.
+Otherwise, you need to use port-forward to be able to visit the Kibana instance from your local browser via `https://localhost:5601`.
 ```
 kubectl port-forward service/kibana-demo-kb-http 5601
 ```